-Dr. István Gresa

-PhD Business Administration and Economics
+Dr. István Gresa member of the BoD PhD Business Administration and Economics

-Dr. István Gresa graduated from the College of Finance and Accountancy in 1974 and received a degree in economics from the Karl Marx University of Economic Sciences in 1980.
+He graduated from the College of Finance and Accountancy in 1974 and received a degree in economics from the Karl Marx University of Economic Sciences in 1980.
 He earned a PhD from the University of Economic Sciences in 1983.